opus1993/pubrepo/content/post/2021-01-22-data-evangelist/index.md

 **Gulp** is right :flushed:

 The failures in AI and data science in recent years should be well known by now.
 How many of you have received offers both from AI HR services that screen candidate resumes -AND- AI HR services that help write a better resume?
 For any one of the algorithms deployed, what could possibly go wrong, and who owns it?
 Who is the owner of the algorithms used where you work, and does everybody know what the standards are?
+Diversity and fairness must be addressed as a normal course of work processes, that in many cases do not exist yet.

 I couldn't help but recall [Sergio Marchionne](https://www.ft.com/content/6a813814-8ff3-11e8-b639-7680cedcc421)'s philosophical framework on leadership from 10+ years ago.
 If you left the company today, could you articulate the ways the organization, or customer experience, has been impacted because of your work?
 Ethical leadership requires that we go beyond an awareness of the potential issues and actually impart accountability, insight, and action.